vinhgithub83/DataProVe/README.md

 - A pseudonym example added (example 13).

 Manual v0.9.1-Oct:
-- A new application example (without crypto function) added between pages 33-38.
+- A new application example (contact tracing app, without crypto function) added between pages 33-38.

 "Template files used in the manual v0.9.1-Oct.zip":
 - Policy and architecture files added for the contact tracing app examples.